 5. Stronger Currency: Higher interest rates attract more investment (both foreign and local).
 The increased inflow of funds for investment raises the demand for the local currency and may also raise its value.
 If the value of the Canadian dollar increases, your personal wealth is impacted positively i.e. the money in your pocket has more value because your purchasing power has increased.
-As of today, July 14, 2017, the loonie reached a high of 79.05 U.S. cents – a 14 month high against the U.S. dollar.
+As of today, September 6, 2017, the loonie reached a high of 82.30 U.S. cents – its highest level against the U.S. dollar since June 2015.

 If you have other variable rate debt that are not a mortgage, it may be prudent to pay them down as soon as you can.
 Pay off or pay down all high-interest debt first before accelerating or paying more on your mortgage – which often has an interest rate that is lower.